Thuvack/Dumis-OdinProjects/7-OdinCalculator/README.md

 For this project I was inspired by the [HP 32S II calculator](https://www.calculator.org/calculators/Hewlett-Packard_HP_32S_II.html), which was a gift from my engineering mentor many moons ago.
 It is one of the best calculators I have ever owned.

+[Click this link](https://thuvack.github.io/Dumis-OdinProjects/7-OdinCalculator/) to view this implementation on github pages.

 ## Some important lessons

 - Plan your calculator layout before implementing CSS.
 Changing later will lead to some unnecessary grief.